juanes-grimaldos/health-project-mlops/README.md

 # health-project-mlops

 Estimating Time from Referral to Procurement using Organ Retrieval and Collection of Health Information for Donation from [physionet.org](https://doi.org/10.13026/b1c0-3506).
-This project is linked with mlops datatalks first attempt to [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) 2024 course!.
+This project is linked with mlops datatalks to [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) 2024 course!.

 # Estimating Time from Referral to Procurement
 ## Objective